sst/guide/_chapters/add-the-user-token-to-the-state.md

 This simple component creates a `Route` where the child component that it renders contains the passed in props.

-Now to use this component, we are going to use it in the routes where we need to have the `childProps` passed in.
+Now to use this component, we are going to include it in the routes where we need to have the `childProps` passed in.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Replace the `export default () => (` method in `src/Routes.js` with the following.